libton-project/eslint-config-libton/ai/plan.md

-# `eslint-config-libton` plan
+# `eslint-config-libton` Plan

-This is a package to group eslint config dependencies. we gone start with the eslint config from vite react-ts template. then we will relax some of the rules. and my be adding some more rules to it.
+This package aims to provide a unified ESLint configuration solution by bundling ESLint config dependencies.
+We'll start with the ESLint configuration from the Vite React TypeScript template, then customize it by relaxing certain rules and potentially adding new ones.

-our package will provide a default config based on the vite react-ts template eslint config. so that users can use it like this:
+The package will provide a default configuration based on the Vite React TypeScript template's ESLint config, allowing users to easily integrate it like this:

 ```js
 import vite from 'eslint-config-libton/vite';
 ```

-our package will also provide re-export for its dependencies, so that users can use it like this:
+Additionally, the package will re-export its dependencies, enabling users to access them directly:

 ```js
 import js from 'eslint-config-libton/@eslint/js';